EP21: The Greatest GOAT

 People love to debate the question of who the “greatest of all time” is within a given context.

 In fact, that discussion has become so common and so popular that a term has arisen within the vernacular to specifically identify the greatest of all time within a particular category: GOAT.

 abbreviation or noun

 : the greatest of all time : the most accomplished and successful individual in the history of a particular sport or category of performance or activity

 Commonly acknowledged GOATs

-In football, I think most people would say Tom Brady is the GOAT, with his unprecedented nine trips to the Super Bowl, where he came out victorious six times.
-The only other person in that conversation, I believe, is Joe Montana, who won an NCAA Championship at Notre Dame (whereas Brady wasn’t even a consistent starter at Michigan), along with four-rings-in-four-tries in terms of Super Bowl championships.
+In football, I think most people would say Tom Brady is the GOAT, with his unprecedented six-wins-in-nine-trips to the Super Bowl.
+The only other person in that conversation is Joe Montana, who won an NCAA Championship at Notre Dame (whereas Brady wasn’t even a consistent starter at Michigan), along with four-rings-in-four-tries in terms of Super Bowls.

-In basketball, it’s either LeBron, with his three rings, his nine trips to the NBA Finals, and his assorted other impressive accomplishments, or Michael Jordan, with his six titles in six trips to the Finals, along with perhaps the most cold-blooded/step-on-your-throat-and-cut-out-your-heart, legendary competitive streak in the history of sport.
-Who actually made teammates cry or break down in practice?
+In basketball, it’s either LeBron, with his three rings, his nine trips to the NBA Finals, and his assorted other impressive accomplishments, or Michael Jordan, with his six-titles-in-six trips to the Finals, along with perhaps the most cold-blooded/step-on-your-throat-and-cut-out-your-heart, legendary competitive streak in the history of sport.
+Who actually made teammates cry in practice?
 MJ.
 That’s who.